zenobi-us/zenobi-us/content/posts/2025-02-18-godot-components-vs-ecs.md

 ECS.

 I can think of a way to actually have Systems and Components in Godot.
-I doubt it would be a real ECS implementation due to the above regarding
+I doubt it would be a real ECS implementation due to the above regarding memory optimisation, but it'd be fun to see if we can still achieve some kind of nicely organised codebase. 🚀